qube-rt/quail/README.md

 available provisioning templates.

-When a user provisions a new instance, the relevant CloudFormation template is provisioned - the demo application currently only covers provisioning an EC2 instance, but these templates are free-form so you can add other resources should they be required.
-Refer to the [Demo App configuration](demo/main.tf) for more information.
+When a user provisions a new instance, the relevant CloudFormation template is provisioned - the example application currently only covers provisioning an EC2 instance, but these templates are free-form so you can add other resources should they be required.
+Refer to the [Example App configuration](##example-app-deployment) for more information.

 ## Deployment